7h30ry/writeups/ImaginaryCTF24/writeup.md

 So that's all for now

-I managed to solve WatchDog and Bopity (this was Ropity part2 which required getting shell xd)
+I managed to solve `WatchDog`  and `Bopity` (this was Ropity part2 and it required getting shell xd)

 But i'm so tired because i've been writing for hours now LMAO

-So incase you want the solve script you can find it [here]()
+So incase you want the solve script you can find it [here](https://github.com/7h30ry/writeups/blob/main/ImaginaryCTF24/Solve%20Scripts/Watchdog/solve.py)

+For those of you who managed to read as far as this TYSM

+But if that wasn't the case still TY 🙏

+Sayonara 😅